-An Introduction into Hong Kong Health Plans
+An Introduction into Hong Kong Health Insurance Plans

 Many people who come to Hong Kong come from countries where health insurance may not be a big concern for the average citizen.
 Great public healthcare and reasonable costs are now fairly commonplace in many countries around the world.
 Hong Kong also has good public healthcare, but like many other countries, the public healthcare sector can be rife with long wait times and poor service when compared to private healthcare facilities that the city has to offer.
 For this reason, many expats and their families turn to private hospitals for their medical needs.